-On a recent trip there, we found everything from cleaning supplies (Ajax, rubber gloves) and light bulbs to shower caddies and food-storage containers.
+On a recent trip there, we found everything from cleaning supplies (cleanser, rubber gloves) and light bulbs to shower caddies and food-storage containers.
 Perfect for setting up a new home.

 You can scoop up a sample pack of sticky goodies for just a dollar at Sticker Mule, a custom sticker company.

 The pack doesn’t just include stickers.
-It also has magnets, labels and a transfer sticker as well.
+It also has magnets and labels.
+Shipping is free.

 Need a small coin purse to carry change, emergency Band-Aids or any number of small items?
-Search for “Toraway wallet” on Amazon, using the “sort” menu in the upper right of the page to arrange results from lowest-to-highest-priced.
+A search for “women’s purses and pouches” on Amazon turns up a fun selection of little coin purses for fun gifts or birthday party favors.
+Use the “sort” menu in the upper right of the page to arrange results from lowest-to-highest-priced.

-These are a neat reminder of what Grandma used to take her coins to the neighborhood garage sale.
+These are a neat reminder of the purse Grandma used to take her coins to the neighborhood garage sale.

 Is a new baby coming into your life?
 Sure, you probably want to spend more than $1 on your main baby-shower gift, but you can add in some inexpensive extras to help get the new parents off to a pampered start.

-Dollar store offerings will vary, but look for such goodies as Disney rattles, gel teething toys, bibs and booties, each for $1.
+Dollar store offerings will vary, but look for such goodies as rattles, gel teething toys, bibs and booties for $1.

 You can easily spend thousands on a luxe wedding, but the knot will be tied just as solidly if you keep the cash for your honeymoon or a home down payment.

 Oriental Trading, a party and crafts supplier, has a selection of wedding supplies for $1 or even less.
-Some of the clearance items we spotted: elegant cellophane bags for favors, colorful chair decorations and a “Just Married” banner to deck out the newlyweds’ car.
+Some of the clearance items we spotted: elegant cellophane bags for favors, colorful chair decorations and luggage tags, for the honeymoon.

 For more options, check out “4 Ways to Read Magazines for Free or Cheap.”